microsoft/code-with-engineering-playbook/team-agreements/code-with-agreements.md

   - design reviews?
   - code reviews?
   - pair programming?
-- After a first sprint where one person from CSE starts playing the role of Scrum Master, do we rotate and switch between a CSE and a Partner Scrum Master?
-In some cases, it might be useful to rotate and switch between a CSE and a Partner Scrum Master, but we recommended to have only one person fo the entire sprint, to avoid confusion.
+- After a first sprint where one person from CSE starts playing the role of Process Lead, do we rotate and switch between a CSE and a Partner Process Lead?
+In some cases, it might be useful to rotate and switch between a CSE and a Partner Process Lead, but we recommended to have only one person fo the entire sprint, to avoid confusion.